ADVANTAGES AND DISADVANTAGES OF LETTING TO STUDENTS

 If your property is in a student hotspot or university town then there is always going to be demand.
 But letting to students is not for everyone, so consider the pros and cons before you advertise your property.

-Students usually come in groups and don’t have many belongings, so they’ll be searching for a house with lots of furnished bedrooms and large communal spaces.
-More than one toilet or bathroom would be a bonus, and a garden (particularly in London) could be gold dust.
-These are all features that landlords can make money from.
+Students usually come in groups and don’t have many belongings, so they want houses or flats with lots of furnished bedrooms and large communal spaces.
+More than one toilet or bathroom would be a bonus that can help you charge higher rents.

 - Typically, students are not overly fussy about having state-of-the-art accommodation.
 For many it might be their first rental and they’re more interested in being with their friends.
 Older properties with multiple rooms are ideal.

 - You can charge rent per room.
-Since there are often more tenants in a student let than usual, especially if you have converted a living area into another bedroom, you can expect high returns.
+Since there are often more tenants in a student let than there would be family members in a similar property, especially if you have converted a living area into another bedroom, you can expect high returns.

 - It is relatively easy to find tenants, particularly if you are close to a university campus!

 - Students move on, so you are not tied into any long-term contracts.

 Generally, students are reliable tenants, easy-going and undemanding.
 And best of all there’s a new pool of them searching for accommodation every year.
 So, what’s not to like?